huggingface/blog/mteb.md

 We grouped models into the following three attributes to simplify finding the best model for your task:

-**🏎 Maximum speed** Models like [Glove](https://huggingface.co/sentence-transformers/average_word_embeddings_glove.6B.300d) offer high speed, but suffer from a lack of context awareness.
+**🏎 Maximum speed** Models like [Glove](https://huggingface.co/sentence-transformers/average_word_embeddings_glove.6B.300d) offer high speed, but suffer from a lack of context awareness resulting in low average MTEB scores.

 **⚖️ Speed and performance** Slightly slower, but significantly stronger, [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) or [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) provide a good balance between speed and performance.